louiiuol/jar-it/docs/README.md

 ## ![alt text](src/img/banner.png "eTin wiki banner")

-> This *Github Pages* contains all documentation related to eTin project: from designing interfaces to concepting and implementing databases.
-This wiki will explains the creation process  of this project  as follow:
+> This *Github Pages* contains all documentation related to the eTin project: from designing interfaces to conceiving and implementing databases.
+This wiki will explain the creation process  of this project  as follow:

 ### 🔍 Index